Reaching a realistic assessment of New Zealand’s brand distribution potential.

 Is the era of mono brand stores over?
 Why an increasing number of brands cooperate to create mixed concepts and overcome self-conquering vanity.
 Finally.

 There are store closure programs wherever you look.
-But online pure players and successful brands continue to invest in retail growth.
+But online pure players and successful brands continue to invest in retail expansion.
 So why is this?

 This post will answer the question “how much product adaptation is needed and healthy for a brand starting its international expansion?”